How SEO Copywriting Helps Businesses Rank Better in Searches

 If a paragraph is four lines long on a PC, it will, most likely, have eight lines on a mobile phone.
 Using long sentences and paragraphs in your writing will make it harder for people to read and may even be discouraged from doing so, altogether.
 If too many users leave your page immediately, Google will take it as a sign of poor user experience and will lower your ranking.

 Meta descriptions let both search engines and readers know what the topic is all about.
-For successful SEO copywriting, Meta descriptions need to be somewhere around 150 to 160 characters long and contain the keywords and phrases used in the main body.
+For successful SEO copywriting, the trick is to keep meta descriptions somewhere around 150 to 160 characters long and contain the keywords and phrases used in the main body.
 Google will use your Meta descriptions as a snippet every time someone looks for those specific keywords.

 Copywriting is the most critical factor to consider if you have a website and you’re serious about improving its SEO.
 In the process, it will help you develop the user experience and build a successful website.